lu-w/topllet/README.md

 - `G_<=a x`
 - `F_<=a x`

-Secondly, instead of Boolean formulae over atomic propositions, you can specify Conjunctive Queries (CQs).
+Secondly, instead of atomic propositions, you can specify Conjunctive Queries (CQs).
 An example CQ is `(t:A(?x) & t:C(?y) & t:A(t:a))`.
 CQs always need to be enclosed by brackets and the single conjuncts (called query atoms) are joined by the `&` operator.
 For the query atoms, you can use all concepts and roles existing in the given ontology, using the appropriate prefix, preceeded by a bracketed name (in case of a concept) or a tuple of names (in case of a role).